pagkly/Zed/Investopedia3/What the Price-To-Book Ratio (P_B Ratio) Tells You.md

 Investors find the P/B ratio useful because the book value of equity provides a relatively stable and intuitive metric they can easily compare to the market price.
 The P/B ratio can also be used for firms with positive book values and negative earnings since negative earnings render price-to-earnings ratios useless, and there are fewer companies with negative book values than companies with negative earnings.

 However, when accounting standards applied by firms vary, P/B ratios may not be comparable, especially for companies from different countries.
-Additionally, P/B ratios can be less useful for service and information technology companies with little [tangible assets](https://www.investopedia.com/terms/t/tangibleasset.asp) on their [balance sheets](https://www.investopedia.com/terms/b/balancesheet.asp).
-Finally, the book value can become negative because of a long series of negative earnings, making the P/B ratio useless for relative [valuation](https://www.investopedia.com/terms/v/valuation.asp).
+Additionally, P/B ratios can be less useful for service and information technology companies with little [[tangible assets]](https://www.investopedia.com/terms/t/tangibleasset.asp) on their [[balance sheets]](https://www.investopedia.com/terms/b/balancesheet.asp).
+Finally, the book value can become negative because of a long series of negative earnings, making the P/B ratio useless for relative [[valuation]](https://www.investopedia.com/terms/v/valuation.asp).

 Other potential problems in using the P/B ratio stem from the fact that any number of scenarios, such as recent acquisitions, recent write-offs, or share [buybacks](https://www.investopedia.com/terms/b/buyback.asp) can distort the book value figure in the equation.
 In searching for undervalued stocks, investors should consider multiple valuation measures to complement the P/B ratio.